yenwod17/iTara/README.md

 # iTara
 Ready to have fun with a pixelated beach maniac?

 iTara is live to the discord community!
-Come and take a peek and test around!
+Come and test around!

 ![TopGG](https://top.gg/api/widget/628998441992978482.svg)